MissStryker/first-repository/README.md

 # First Repository

-This is the first repository I am creating from the commandline!
+This is the first repository created from the commandline!

+## Info
+Name: Morgyn Stryker (Initial)
+Location: Los Angeles, CA